firehol/firehol/doc/README.md

     according to the output format.

-    Services links are generated automatically as part of the build process and will be put in the `services-links` file.
+    Services links are generated automatically as part of the build process and will be put in the `service-links` file.

 Internal Links
 :   Always write links to these as: